harshit-cc/2.9-react-axios/lesson.md

 export default mockAPI
 ```
-> INSTRUCTOR NOTE: mockapi has a hard limit of 100 requestst per resource endpoint.
+> INSTRUCTOR NOTE: mockapi has a hard limit of 100 requests per resource endpoint.
 Create
 >    your own api BASE_URL or using an alternative api server, e.g. json-server if the
 >    sample endpoint endpoint stops working